TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/ContentObjects/Image/Index.rst

 sourceCollection.dataKey.*
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-.. container:: table-row

-   Property
-         sourceCollection.dataKey.*
+..  t3-cobj-image:: sourceCollection.dataKey.*

-   Data type
-         string
+    :Data type: string

-   Description
     You can define additional key value pairs which won't be used for
     setting the image size, but will be available as additional markers for
     the image template.
 See the example mediaquery.

 linkWrap
 --------

-.. container:: table-row

-   Property
-         linkWrap
+..  t3-cobj-image:: linkWrap

-   Data type
-         :ref:`linkWrap <data-type-linkwrap>` / :ref:`stdWrap <stdwrap>`
+    :Data type: :ref:`linkWrap <data-type-linkwrap>` / :ref:`stdWrap <stdwrap>`

-   Description
     (before ".wrap")

 imageLinkWrap
 -------------

-.. container:: table-row

-   Property
-         imageLinkWrap
+..  t3-cobj-image:: imageLinkWrap

-   Data type
-         boolean/ :ref:`->imageLinkWrap <imagelinkwrap>`
+    :Data type: boolean/ :ref:`->imageLinkWrap <imagelinkwrap>`

-   Description
     **Note:** Only active if linkWrap is **not** set and file is
     **not** :ref:`GIFBUILDER <gifbuilder>` (as it works with the original
     image file).

 wrap
 ----

-.. container:: table-row

-   Property
-         wrap
+..  t3-cobj-image:: wrap

-   Data type
-         :ref:`wrap <data-type-wrap>` / :ref:`stdWrap <stdwrap>`
+    :Data type: :ref:`wrap <data-type-wrap>` / :ref:`stdWrap <stdwrap>`

-   Description
     Wrap for the image tag.

 stdWrap
 -------

-.. container:: table-row

-   Property
-         stdWrap
+..  t3-cobj-image:: stdWrap

-   Data type
-         :ref:`->stdWrap <stdwrap>`
+    :Data type: :ref:`->stdWrap <stdwrap>`

 .. ###### END~OF~TABLE ######